4th ANNUAL CALL FOR PROPOSALS!

 If your organization has a challenging problem to solve, or is seeking data-driven insights about your business or organization, the Center for Business Analytics at the Milgard School of Business wants to partner with you.
 You are invited to benefit from a team of advanced Master of Science in Business Analytics students (MSBAs) working on an important actionable project for your organization.

-We will need to have a brief proposal from you by June 10, 2019 for MSBA cohort that starts on June 22, 2019 if you would like to be considered.
-There is no cost to you other than providing a problem to solve or an opportunity to explore (plus reimbursement for out-of-pocket expenses)… In the paragraphs that follow, we tell you more about this opportunity.
+We will need to have a brief proposal from you by June 15, 2020 for MSBA cohort that starts on June 20, 2020 if you would like to be considered.
+Provide us a problem to solve or an opportunity to explore, and a fair compensation that you will be willing to pay at the successful completion of this project.
+We will continue to provide pro bono applied projects this year for those organizations unable to make a financial contribution given the current economic environment.
+In the paragraphs that follow, we tell you more about this opportunity.
 Please e-mail any questions to Professor Demirkan (email@example.com) or Michael Helser, Ph.D (firstname.lastname@example.org), Manager of Operations and Programs - Milgard Center for Business Analytics .
-You can submit this 1-2 pager proposal (sample proposal) to this webpage.
+You can submit this 2 pager PROPOSAL (sample proposal is available in here) to this webpage.

 How does it work?

 Your organization provides a Project Proposal for a team of 3-6 students in the Master of Science in Business Analytics (MSBA) program to solve over the course of 12 months under the direction of UW Tacoma Milgard Faculty Advisors.